open2c/cooler/docs/cli.rst

                                         records.
 Use this if your input data has mirror duplicates, i.e. is derived from a complete symmetric matrix.  [default: reflect]
+          --field TEXT                  Add supplemental value fields or override default field numbers for the specified
+                                        format.
+Specify as '<name>,<number>' or as
+                                        '<name>,<number>,<dtype>' or as
+                                        '<name>,<number>,<dtype>,<agg>' to enforce a
+                                        dtype other than `float` or the default for a standard column.
+Field numbers are 1-based.
+                                        Repeat the `--field` option for each
+                                        additional field.
+          --temp-dir TEXT               Create temporary files in specified directory.
+          --no-delete-temp BOOLEAN      Do not delete temporary files when finished.
           --help                        Show this message and exit.